DeckofAdventures/TheGame/docs/src/1_Mechanics/01_PlayerGuide_Full.md

 |**J** | 5  | 6  | 7  | 8  | 9  | 10 | J  | Q  | K  | A  | 2  | 3  | 4  |
 |**Q** | 6  | 7  | 8  | 9  | 10 | J  | Q  | K  | A  | 2  | 3  | 4  | 5  |
 |**K** | 7  | 8  | 9  | 10 | J  | Q  | K  | A  | 2  | 3  | 4  | 5  | 6  |

+#### Effective Difficulty Range and Negative DRs

+Effective Difficulty Range is the DR plus the corresponding Modifier of a specific check.
+This helps players understand whether a check is possible to complete or not.
+A Check can only be attempted if the Effective DR is -2 or higher.
+A -1 Effective DR requires a Color Major Success, while a -2 Effective DR requires a Suited Major Success (a Critical Success).

+During an adventure, there will be tasks of varying degrees of difficulty.
+As characters grow in level their skill modifiers increase and tasks previously considered challenging are made easier.
+Higher level characters will be faced with more difficult challenges than they faced before, and the corresponding Difficulty Range will change to reflect the degree of difficulty.
+The lowest DR a GM can set is -6, and the highest DR a GM can set is +6.
+Higher level characters will have high enough modifiers that certain checks set at a negative DR will still have positive Effective DRs, while other characters with negative modifiers may find the Effective DR of certain checks outside the scope of being able to attempt.

 #### Degrees of Success